We are all imperfect beings having a human, flawed experience. Why would we expect to live without conflict?

 Marital Wellness Checks You see your doctor for an annual physical to assure your body stays healthy and to address any potential areas of concern.
 Why not treat your marriage to the same level of care?
 Schedule a six month or annual wellness check for your relationship too, assuring it stays healthy for the long term.

+To avoid a conflict of interest, conflict checks are performed to ensure that prospective new clients do not have pending matters with Rev. Ronnie Roll or any employees of Spirit At Work.
 Fees for mediation or arbitration are usually split equally between the parties.
 Cash, check, PayPal and most credit cards are accepted.